quill

 This issue commonly occurs on Windows when Quill is compiled as a static library and linked into both a shared library and the main executable, creating separate instances.
 While using Quill as a static library is generally recommended, in such cases, the preferred approach is to build Quill as a shared library and export its symbols (e.g., using WINDOWS_EXPORT_ALL_SYMBOLS).

-On Windows, this check is implemented using a named mutex, whereas on Linux and other POSIX systems, it relies on a named semaphore.
+On Windows, this check is implemented using a named mutex, whereas on POSIX systems (Linux, macOS), it uses flock() on a lock file in /tmp.
 In rare cases, this mechanism may interfere with certain environments or containerized deployments.
 If necessary, this check can be disabled by setting this option to false.

 Setting this option to true enables the check, while setting it to false disables it.